 Peter Alexander, senior vice president and CMO of Harmonic

-Lastly, LG will also demonstrate an advanced HDR broadcasting technology in cooperation with Las Vegas local broadcaster.
-Developed by the Advanced Television Systems Committee, ATSC 3.0 standard-implemented broadcast draws on HEVC (High Efficiency Video Code), the next generation video compression technology in the United States, and advanced frequency transmission to greatly improve picture quality.
+Lastly, LG will also demonstrate an advanced HDR broadcasting technology in cooperation with local Las Vegas broadcasters.
+Developed by the Advanced Television Systems Committee, ATSC 3.0 standard-implemented broadcast draws on HEVC (High-Efficiency Video Code), the next-generation video compression technology in the United States, and advanced frequency transmission to significantly improve picture quality.